 There are a number of key synergies that CSPs and IT firms can pursue in reinventing the network and ushering in the next evolutionary stage of cloud computing:

-- Webscale Mindset – With years of managing hosted services at scale many IT firms bring deep experience in operating software-defined assets in deliver cloud-based IT services to enterprise clients.
+- Webscale Mindset – With years of managing hosted services at scale many IT firms bring deep experience in operating software-defined assets in delivering cloud-based IT services to enterprise clients.
 Some of these IT firms are supporting the digital transformation of CSPs and are ideal coaches on organizational, operational and business model change.

-- Agile and DevSecOps Culture – Since the advent of cloud computing, IT firms have adopted Agile and DevSecOps practices and culture in the way that they operate and deliver new IT services and applications to their clients.
+- Agile and DevSecOps Culture – Since the advent of cloud computing, IT firms have adopted Agile and DevSecOps practices and culture in the way that they operate and deliver new IT services and applications to their customers.
 CSPs that partner with IT firms can learn and adopt these practices to foster continuous delivery and accelerate service innovation.

 - Vertical Industry Expertise – An increasing number of IT firms are developing or have developed robust industry-savvy consulting groups that can work with CSP product development teams in designing compelling converged IT/CT offerings that address the ubiquitous computing needs of a vertical market.